 What you can do

-- Set your laptop / computer to go on standby after a certain number of minutes, to save on energy and shut devices down overnight and at the weekends.
+- Set your laptop/computer to go on standby after a certain number of minutes, to save on energy and shut devices down overnight and at the weekends.

-- Share large files via cloud using file shares such as Microsoft OneDrive, Teams or SharePoint rather than via email.
+- Share large files via the cloud using file shares such as Microsoft OneDrive, Teams or SharePoint rather than via email.

 - Avoid printing out documents, but if you must, be sure to print in duplex, on both sides of the page.
-Most modern printers have this functionality and it may be the case that your printer settings need to be configured to allow you print in duplex.
+Most modern printers have this functionality and it may be the case that your printer settings need to be configured to allow you to print in duplex.

 - Bring a laptop or other mobile device to meetings instead of printing things out or having to write notes on paper.